dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 )
 ```

-However, that doesn't work because the two calls to RANDOM won't necessarily return the same value--this expression will likely grab the value of one element of the array, increment it, and then store it back as the new value of a different element.
+However, that doesn't work because the two calls to RANDOM won't necessarily return the same value -- this expression will likely grab the value of one element of the array, increment it, and then store it back as the new value of a different element.
 The INCF expression, however, does the right thing because it knows how to take apart this expression:

 ```c
 (aref *array* (random (length *array*)))